The-Jat/WWH-laravel/Routes.md

 > routes/web.php     -> All web routes are defined here

-### Here is how the route for web in web.php looks like:
+### Here is how the root route for web in web.php looks like:
 ```

-// Creating a new route
+// Creating a new route, This one is root route
 Route::get('/', function() {
     return 'Hey !
 Hello';
 });